adjust/android_sdk/doc/web_views.md

 successful events, one for tracking failed events, one for tracking successful sessions and one for tracking failed sessions.

-Follow these steps and implement the following callback methods for tracking successful events:
+Follow these steps and implement the following callback methods to track successful events:

 ```js
 function eventSuccessCallback(eventSuccess) {